pr-omethe-us/PyKED/README.md

 PyKED is released under the BSD-3 clause license, see LICENSE for details.

-If you use this package as part of a scholarly work, please refer to CITATION for guidance on citing this resource.
+If you use this package as part of a scholarly work, please refer to CITATION.md for guidance on citing this resource.